> Understanding Breast Cancer

 - Can I have accelerated (shortened course) radiation therapy treatments?

-- Can I come alone, or should a friend or relative come with me?
+- Can I come to treatment sessions alone, or should a friend or relative come with me?

 - What clothes should I wear to the treatment sessions?